brunosduarte/project-web-crawler/docs/decisions/0010-program-behavior.md

 ## Context and Problem Statement

-Interaction with User's is very important
+What to expect from the application?

 ## Considered Options

-* Interaction
+* Prototype
-* Just list items
+* Production

 ## Decision Outcome

-Chosen option: "Interaction", because In today’s digital landscape, engaging user interaction is crucial.
-Presenting a visually appealing and user-friendly interface enhances the attractiveness of an application, significantly increasing its chances of success.
-It was treated like a work project.
+Chosen option: "Prototype", because This selection was influenced by treating the project with the rigor of a work assignment, though the application remains in a prototype/pre-production phase.
+Comprehensive documentation and a robust suite of tests have been implemented to ensure the development of a reliable, scalable, and maintainable product.
+In today's digital environment, fostering engaging user interactions is essential, and was tried to make a visually appealing and user-friendly interface not only enhancing the attractiveness of the application but also significantly boosting its potential for success.